- Commissioner of the Revenue

 The Commissioner of Revenue administers the tangible personal property tax and the personal property tax relief.
 Each year the Commissioner mails to each city taxpayer around mid-February a tangible personal property return form listing the individual's personal property owned as of January 1 of the taxable year.

-If you fail to receive a tangible personal property tax form you may download a blank form below.
-Please list ALL vehicles including trailers, boats, motorcycles that you own and garage in the City of Martinsville.
+If you fail to receive a tangible personal property tax form you may download a blank 2023 Tangible Personal Property Tax Form (PDF).
+Please list all vehicles including trailers, boats, motorcycles that you own, and garage in the City of Martinsville.

 Registering Your Vehicle